rickyfili10/mojito/README.md

 ![mojito](https://github.com/user-attachments/assets/b10b95f5-7286-47bb-a8e1-64bc07b0ffd4)

 # What's that? 🤔
-Mojito is an penetration testing project created only for educational purposes and runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
+Mojito is swiss army knife for ethical hacking (educational purposes only) and runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
 It have a collection of hacking tools and it is based on Kali Linux.

 # DISCLAIMER ⚠️
 ### Mojito is for educational purposes only.